-19 Things Your Marriage Counselor Knows About Your Relationship | Reader's Digest
+Things Marriage Counselors Know About Your Relationship | Reader's Digest

-19 Things Your Marriage Counselor Knows about Your Relationship—but Isn’t Telling You
+19 Things Marriage Counselors Know About Your Relationship But Aren’t Telling You

-Counselors across the country weigh in on what they are REALLY thinking during couples therapy.
+Counselors across the country weigh in on what they are really thinking during couples therapy.

 It's best when you both careNicole Fornabaio/rd.com, shutterstockI love couples who fight in the waiting room.
 At least they still care about each other.
 If one or both of you seem indifferent, my job is a lot harder.
-Learn the seven things that happy couples do when they fight.

 I know when you're cheatingNicole Fornabaio/rd.com, shutterstockWhen you say your feelings "just aren't there anymore," I know you're probably cheating.
-Here are 12 subtle signs your spouse may be cheating.

 We try to trick youNicole Fornabaio/rd.com, shutterstockSometimes I'll tell a couple "no sex until the next session.
 Don't touch each other, period."
 What I'm really hoping is that they'll fail and feel a sense of unity from their mutual rebellion.
 If you're a newlywed, read this marriage advice.